Naokotani/go-emacs/README.md

 `(go-emacs-publish-blog)`
 This is a convenience function that simply runs the `go-emacs` binary.
 Alternatively, you can run the binary on the command line as usual and it will work as long `CONFIG_PATH` variable is set to the location of a valid `config.toml`, or if the site files are in the default `~/Documents/go-emacs`

+### Serve
+`(go-emacs-serve)` function is a convenience function that will serve the static files at `http://localhost:8080`.
+This function uses `async-shell-command` and depends on python.
+Unfortunately, Emacs itself does not provide a basic web server, but if you don't have python anything that can server a static website from a directory should work.

 ## variables
 `go-emacs.el` defines a few variables that it uses to find to locations of your files.